sweing/localproof/website/README.md

-# LOCALPROOF Website
+# localproof Website

-This directory contains the Flask backend and frontend for the LOCALPROOF web app.
+This directory contains the Flask backend and frontend for the web app.

 ---